brownirl/lambda_discrepancy/README.md

 Instructions to run hyperparameter sweeps are in `scripts/experiments.md`.

-We also include the data used to generate our plots
+We also include the data used to generate our results in `results/analytical_results.csv` and `results/rnn_results.csv`.